mathspp/mathspp/pages/02.blog/00.tags/floats/blog.md

 title: "Floats blog articles"
 ---

-# “floats” tag
+# “FLOATS” tag

-## articles about the quirks of, and the theory behind, floats
+## Articles about the quirks of, and the theory behind, floats